zmcartor/homestead-guide/source/mining.rst

 ..   :width: 399 px
    :alt: expanse-ethminer-set-upfdg

-Using ethminer with geth
+Using ethminer with gexp
 -------------------------------

 .. code-block:: bash

-    geth account new // Set-up expanse account if you do not have one geth --rpc --rpccorsdomain localhost 2>> geth.log & ethminer -G  // -G for GPU, -M for benchmark tail -f geth.log
+    gexp account new // Set-up expanse account if you do not have one gexp --rpc --rpccorsdomain localhost 2>> gexp.log & ethminer -G  // -G for GPU, -M for benchmark tail -f gexp.log

-``ethminer`` communicates with geth on port 8545 (the default RPC port in geth).
-You can change this by giving the ``--rpcport`` option to ``geth``.
-Ethminer will find geth on any port.
+``ethminer`` communicates with gexp on port 8545 (the default RPC port in gexp).
+You can change this by giving the ``--rpcport`` option to ``gexp``.
+Ethminer will find gexp on any port.
 Note that you need to set the CORS header with ``--rpccorsdomain localhost``.
 You can also set port on ``ethminer`` with ``-F http://127.0.0.1:3301``.
 Setting the ports is necessary if you want several instances mining on the same computer, although this is somewhat pointless.
 If you are testing on a private chain, we recommend you use CPU mining instead.

-.. note:: You do **not** need to give ``geth`` the ``--mine`` option or start the miner in the console unless you want to do CPU mining on TOP of GPU mining.
+.. note:: You do **not** need to give ``gexp`` the ``--mine`` option or start the miner in the console unless you want to do CPU mining on TOP of GPU mining.

 If the default for ``ethminer`` does not work try to specify the OpenCL device with: ``--opencl-device X`` where X is {0, 1, 2,...}.
 When running ``ethminer`` with ``-M`` (benchmark), you should see something like: